 Need a vacation?
 Your boss might help you with that — but only if you work for the right company.

-While many workplaces are stingy about offering time away, a handful of companies are so generous that they chip in with vacation-related stipends, discounts and reimbursements.
+While more workplaces are offering unlimited time off, a handful of companies are so generous that they chip in with vacation-related stipends, discounts and reimbursements.

 This is even true of some companies that allow employees to work remotely, according to FlexJobs.